 Be careful when adding bleach to a dispenser (if your washer has one).
 It's easy to overfill or spill the liquid.
 If you're throwing in a load and using bleach, wait until your last load, so you don't accidentally bleach your darker clothing.

 Even your washer needs to be cleaned once in a while.
 You can use hot water and bleach, but there are special cleaning tablets available for cleaning your washer, too.

 Don't leave wet clothes inside your washer for long periods of time.
 They might begin to smell of mildew.

 Your washer can’t do all the work when it comes to nasty stains.
 Don’t wait to tackle blood spots or wine splotches.
 Use stain removing sprays immediately to ensure you don’t permanently ruin your clothes.

-Clueless about what your clothes tags are trying to tell you?
+Clueless about what your clothing tags are trying to tell you?
 Print out a symbol guide, stick it somewhere visible next to your washer, and become a laundry pro.